paxdotdev/pax/README.md

 # Pax

 Pax is a language for high performance, cross-platform computer graphics and user interfaces.

+Pax "snaps on" to a Rust codebase (future: other languages beyond Rust) to build highly declarative, reusable, and easy UIs

 <img src="multi-device-placeholder.png" alt="placeholder image for visual of various devices showing the same Pax rendering with responsive layout">